ibm-cloud-docs/codeengine/configmap-secret.md

 2. Update the app to use the previously defined `mycolorconfigmap` configmap.

     From the CLI, to use a defined configmap with an application, specify the `--env-fromconfigmap` option on the `app create` or `app update` CLI commands.
-Similarly, to use a configmap with a job, specify the `--env-fromconfigmap` option on the `jobdef create`, `jobdef update`, `job run`, or `job update` CLI commands.
+Similarly, to use a configmap with a job, specify the `--env-fromconfigmap` option on the `job create`, `job update`, `jobrun submit`, or `jobrun resubmit` CLI commands.
     {: tip}

     ```